rnglnd/react-redux-table-list/README.md

 # react-redux-table-list

 Just a project for me to experiment with React and Redux.
+I used create-react-app and found this course very helpful: https://learnredux.com/.